 Researchers Deliberador, da Silva César, and Batalha (2021) suggest regular training on correct preparation methods for restaurant employees, thus minimizing avoidable and potentially avoidable waste.
-Leadership needs to raise awareness among employees about the importance of avoiding food waste, from the moment of preparation to the proper disposal of leftovers.
+It is important for leadership to raise awareness among employees about the importance of avoiding food waste, from the moment of preparation to the proper disposal of leftovers.
 Additionally, incentives offered by management, such as recognition and rewards programs, can be implemented to motivate employees to actively engage in reducing FLW in restaurants.

-4.13 Public policies
+4.3 Public Policies

-Public policies can be implemented to reduce food waste.
+Public policies must be promoted to reduce food waste.
 Local governments play a key role in implementing effective strategies to minimize food waste in restaurants.
 As highlighted by Ai and Zheng (2019), public policies significantly influence the management of food waste by establishing regulations and guidelines for the handling of food waste in restaurants.
 This includes requiring the implementation of waste reduction strategies, proper food storage and handling, and the utilization of composting or recycling systems.
-Consequently, the approach a restaurant adopts in managing FLW will vary depending on the prevailing public policies.
-Moderation analysis is employed when interest is directed toward questions about the circumstances under which a certain variable influences another (Igartua and Hayes, 2021).
-In this context, public policies act as a moderating factor, influencing the relationship between restaurant management practices and the level of food waste generated.
+Consequently, the approach adopted by a restaurant in managing FLW will vary according to the prevailing public policies.
+Moderation analysis is employed when interest is directed towards questions about the circumstances under which a certain variable influences another (Igartua and Hayes, 2021).
+Hence, we can assert that public policies play a moderating role in restaurant management concerning food waste.